Minister for Building: Building Materials

+The principal responsibility of the Minister was the development, availability, production and standard of building materials particularly bricks, tiles and baths.
+It was established in the second McGirr ministry in May 1947, carved out of the responsibilities of the Minister for Labour and Industry.
+Additional responsibility for the encouragement and regulation of manufacturing, referred to as secondary industries, were added in November 1947 and the title of the portfolio was amended to reflect the additional responsibilities in March 1948.

 On 4 November, 1947 the secondary industries division was transferred from the Premier's department to the Department of Building Materials in order to achieve co-ordination between industrial and housing development.
 Despite the additional responsibilities, the portfolio remained named Building Materials until June 1950 when it was renamed Minister for Secondary Industries and Minister for Building Materials.

 On 15 August 1952 William Dickson resigned from the ministry and was elected President of the Legislative Council.
 The portfolio was abolished, with responsibility for secondary industries returning to the Premier, while building materials returned to the responsibility of the Minister for Labour and Industry.
 Manufacturing was next represented at a portfolio level as Minister for Industrial Development and Decentralisation.

+Infrastructure

+Infrastructure was first represented at a portfolio level in the fourth Carr ministry, combined with Planning.
+The minister, Craig Knowles, also held the portfolio of Natural Resources and was responsible for the Department of Infrastructure, Planning and Natural Resources.
+The government's stated purpose in establishing a combined department was: